Rust assembly generation: Mapping a bool vector to an owned string vector

 Cleaning up the input vector on exit from the function

 The compiler generates a call to __rust_dealloc to free the input vector.
-Note that the function owns the input vector, so is responsible for freeing the heap allocation for the input vector.
+Note that the function owns the input vector, so it is responsible for freeing the heap allocation for the input vector.

 Flow chart describing the generated assembly code